guidemetothemoon/kristhecodingunicorn/content/english/post/k8s_nginx_oauth.md

 ## All-in-one deployment package

-You can find all the Kubernetes YAML deployment templates as well as a PowerShell script that includes all the necessary commands to create an Azure AD application and installs OAuth2 Proxy in my GitHub repo: [guidemetothemoon:oauth2-proxy](https://github.com/guidemetothemoon/div-dev-resources/tree/main/scripts/kubernetes/oauth2-proxy)
+In my GitHub repo you can find a PowerShell script that includes all the necessary commands and templates in order to create an Azure AD application (or use existing app) for OAuth2 Proxy and deploy OAuth2 Proxy to a Kubernetes cluster, either with Kubernetes YAML templates or with official Helm chart: [guidemetothemoon:oauth2-proxy](https://github.com/guidemetothemoon/div-dev-resources/tree/main/scripts/kubernetes/oauth2-proxy)

 ## Additional resources